 Small businesses should always make sure they have a signed contract with their customers.
 Contracts give legal protections against scams and can also set expectations to avoid disputes.
-Square has a set of free contract templates for small businesses available to help you get started.
+Square has a set of free contract templates available to help you get started.

 If you’re accepting cards in person, make sure to insert or tap the card into a chip and contactless reader rather than swiping it.
 EMV chip cards are more secure than magstripe and have additional protections to ensure the merchant gets paid.

 I would also recommend asking your customers for ID if you think something is unusual.
 Don’t forget to check that the ID matches the name on the card and contract.